anikaarevalo/healthcare_AI_agent/README.md

 ## App Deployment via Streamlit

-OpenAI’s [ChatGPT-5](https://chatgpt.com/) transformed my source code into a production-ready Streamlit application to be deployed on [Streamlit cloud](https://share.streamlit.io/).
+OpenAI’s [ChatGPT-5](https://chatgpt.com/) transformed my source code ("haystack_ai_agent.py") into a production-ready Streamlit application.
+It is deployed on [Streamlit cloud](https://share.streamlit.io/).

 Here are the key transformations I requested and were implemented: